 What is Invoice Factoring?

 Invoice factoring is a financing solution that allows trucking companies to access cash quickly by selling their unpaid invoices.
 Instead of waiting for clients to pay, businesses can receive immediate funds from a third-party firm known as a factor.
-That’s what we can do at Elite Driver Systems.
+This is what we do at Elite Driver Systems.

 The process is straightforward.
 When a trucking company completes a delivery and bills the customer, they can sell this invoice to the factor at a discount.
 In return, the factor advances most of the invoice amount upfront.